NotRequiem/screenshare-tool/README.md

 4. Detections for ImportCode using RAM, because ActivitiesCache or ClipboardSvcGroup can be easily bypassed.

-5. Detections for jars and bats executed using RAM memory, because a bypasser could clean traces in DcomLaunch, PcaSvc and Prefetch to bypass them.

-6. Detections for deleted BAM keys using the SYSTEM hive (a better method than the one integrated into Registry Explorer).
+5. Detections for deleted BAM keys using the SYSTEM hive (a better method than the one integrated into Registry Explorer).

-## Compatibility
-From Windows XP/Vista to Windows 11.

 ## Requirements
 Running the program as admin, nothing more.